jabrena/livingrobots/README.md

 ## Chapter 3: Sensors

-In this chapter, we will cover the most popular sensors compatible with EV3 Brick.
+In this chapter, we will cover the most popular and useful sensors compatible with EV3 Brick.

 ### Exteroceptors sensors